Lehi is developing a

 Hollow.
 All of that wierd-looking area at mid-right will soon be homes.

-Continuation of the Sensei trail as it passes across the dirt Oak
+Mountain after it passes across the dirt Oak

 Steep Mountain is, well, steep.